StageWrite

 Who is StageWrite?

-StageWrite is a collaboration between Cally, Phil and Harri, who run two Bedford-based theatre companies LifeBox Theatre Company and No Loss Productions They got together over a beer and decided that it would be a marvellous idea to add to the theatrical landscape of Bedford by supporting the production of new writing and working in partnership with local professionals.
+StageWrite is a collaboration between actor/directors Cally, Phil and Harri, who have worked together since 2013 when Phil and Harri founded LifeBox.
+The aim: to add to the theatrical landscape of Bedford by supporting the production of new writing, creating opportunities for writers, actors and directors and working in partnership with local professionals.

 What is StageWrite for?

-StageWrite is designed as a platform for emerging and published writers to see their work up on its feet, in front of an audience and performed semi-staged (script-in-hand) by professional actors.
+StageWrite is a platform for emerging and established writers to see their work up on its feet in front of an audience, performed semi-staged (script-in-hand) by professional actors.
 This allows the writer to gain multiple perspectives about their work so that they can develop it further based on the feedback of the actors, director and audience members.
-It’s also for audiences, giving them the experience of brand new material and the chance to say what they think about it.

 SUBMITTING TO STAGEWRITE